BRISC Claims Bordereaux AnALYST

 What is a claims bordereaux and why is processing it difficult?

-A claims bordereaux is a detailed report of claims activity — including paid amounts, reserved amounts, loss dates, claimant information, and policy references — sent by MGAs or program partners to carriers and reinsurers.
+A claims bordereaux (sometimes called a loss bordereaux) is a detailed report of claims activity — including paid amounts, reserved amounts, loss dates, claimant information, and policy or treaty references — sent by MGAs and program partners to carriers, and by ceding companies to their reinsurers.
 Processing is difficult because every program partner sends these in a different format: different column headers, different field orders, different status codes, different financial conventions (inception-to-date vs. incremental).
 For carriers and MGAs managing 15–20+ programs, this means receiving 60 or more structural variations every month, each requiring manual normalization before the data can be ingested into the claims system of record.

 How does Brisc handle different claims bordereaux formats?

-Does the Claims Bordereaux Agent replace our claims system?
+Does the Claims Bordereaux Analyst replace our claims system?

-No. Brisc sits between the incoming raw file and your claims system of record (IMS, FileHandler, or equivalent).
+No. Brisc sits between the incoming raw file and your claims system of record — IMS, FileHandler, SICS, ReinsuranceMaster, Sequel Re, or equivalent.
 It handles the pre-ingestion layer — everything that currently requires manual analyst work to make the data system-ready.
 Your claims system continues to operate exactly as it does today, but it receives cleaner, validated data.

 What happens when a new program partner sends a format we haven’t seen?